youzan/vant/src/cascader/README.md

 ### Intro

-The cascading selection box is used for the selection of multi-level data.
+The cascader component is used for the selection of multi-level data.
 The typical scene is the selection of provinces and cities.

 ### Install